jstanley9/SIRAF/documentation/FileLayout.md

     - Two digit version number.
     - Used for backward compatabiity
 3. Absolute Address of the _Meta Block_
-    - 32 bit unsigned integer giving the absolure address of the _Meta Block_
+    - 32 bit unsigned integer giving the address of the _Meta Block_
-    - This is stored as an array of unsigned 8 bit integers, making it independed of any and all system _`endian`_ configuration
+    - May be zero; none defined
 4. Absolute address of the first _Available block_
     - 32 bit unsigned integer giving the absolure address of the _Meta Block_
-    - This is stored as an array of unsigned 8 bit integers, making it independed of any and all system _`endian`_ configuration
+    - May be zero
 5. Checksum
-    - Computed wheneve there is a change
+    - Computed whenever there is a change
     - Used as verification that everything is OK

 ### _Blocks_